deepu-5656/Music_Player/README.md

 A web server (Apache, which is included in XAMPP)
 A text editor (VSCode, Sublime Text, Notepad++, etc.)

-#### Step 1: Install XAMPP
+### Step 1: Install XAMPP
 If you don’t have XAMPP installed, you can download and install it by following these steps:

-i.
-Go to the XAMPP download page.
+1. Go to the XAMPP download page.
-ii.
-Choose the version suitable for your operating system (Windows, macOS, or Linux) and download the installer.
+2. Choose the version suitable for your operating system (Windows, macOS, or Linux) and download the installer.
-iii.
-Run the installer and follow the setup instructions.
+3. Run the installer and follow the setup instructions.
-iv.
-Once installed, launch the XAMPP Control Panel.
+4. Once installed, launch the XAMPP Control Panel.

-#### Step 2: Start Apache and MySQL Services
+### Step 2: Start Apache and MySQL Services
-Open the XAMPP Control Panel.
+1. Open the XAMPP Control Panel.
-Start the Apache service (this is the web server) by clicking on the "Start" button next to Apache.
+2. Start the Apache service (this is the web server) by clicking on the "Start" button next to Apache.
-Start the MySQL service (this is the database server) by clicking on the "Start" button next to MySQL.
+3. Start the MySQL service (this is the database server) by clicking on the "Start" button next to MySQL.
-Both services should now be running.
+4. Both services should now be running.
 You can verify this by visiting http://localhost in your browser.
 If everything is set up correctly, you should see the XAMPP welcome page.

-Step 3: Create the MySQL Database
+### Step 3: Create the MySQL Database
-Open your web browser and go to http://localhost/phpmyadmin/ to access the MySQL administration panel.
+1. Open your web browser and go to http://localhost/phpmyadmin/ to access the MySQL administration panel.

-In the phpMyAdmin interface, click on the Databases tab.
+2. In the phpMyAdmin interface, click on the Databases tab.

-In the “Create database” section, enter the name of the database, such as music_player, and click the "Create" button.
+3. In the “Create database” section, enter the name of the database, such as music_player, and click the "Create" button.

-Now, click on the newly created music_player database to open it.
+4. Now, click on the newly created music_player database to open it.

-Create the Songs Table:
+5. Create the Songs Table:

-In the SQL tab of phpMyAdmin, enter the following SQL code to create the table that will store the song details: sql
+In the SQL tab of phpMyAdmin, enter the following SQL code to create the table that will store the song details:

-Copy code
-CREATE TABLE songs (
+`CREATE TABLE songs (`
-    id INT AUTO_INCREMENT PRIMARY KEY,
+    `id INT AUTO_INCREMENT PRIMARY KEY,`
-    title VARCHAR(255) NOT NULL,
+    `title VARCHAR(255) NOT NULL,`
-    artist VARCHAR(255) NOT NULL,
+    `artist VARCHAR(255) NOT NULL,`
-    album VARCHAR(255),
+    `album VARCHAR(255),`
-    genre VARCHAR(50) NOT NULL
+    `genre VARCHAR(50) NOT NULL`
-);
+`);`
 Click the Go button to execute the query.
 This will create a table called songs with the following columns:

-id: Auto-increment primary key for the song (unique identifier)
+**id:** Auto-increment primary key for the song (unique identifier)
-title: The title of the song
+**title:** The title of the song
-artist: The artist of the song
+**artist:** The artist of the song
-album: The album name (optional)
+**album:** The album name (optional)
-genre: The genre of the song (required)
+**genre:** The genre of the song (required)

-Step 4: Place the Project Files in the Correct Directory Open the XAMPP Control Panel and find the Apache module.
+### Step 4: Place the Project Files in the Correct Directory
+1. Open the XAMPP Control Panel and find the Apache module.

-Click on the Explore button next to Apache to open the folder where XAMPP is installed.
+2. Click on the Explore button next to Apache to open the folder where XAMPP is installed.

-Inside the XAMPP folder, navigate to the htdocs directory.
+3. Inside the XAMPP folder, navigate to the htdocs directory.
 This is the folder where all your web projects should reside.
 The default path will likely be something like:

-makefile
-Copy code
 C:\xampp\htdocs\
 Copy the entire project folder (which contains index.html, list_songs.php, add_song.php, styles.css, and the README.md) into the htdocs directory.